Creation and evolution in public education in the United States: Modern legal cases

 On April 1, 1967, the Tennessee House of Representatives voted to repeal the Butler Act by a vote of 69–20.
 On May 17, 1967, the Tennessee Senate passed the repeal by a vote of 19–13.
 On May 18, 1967, Governor Buford Ellington signed the repeal into law and it took effect on the same day.
 On January 24, 1969, the House of Representatives voted to repeal the anti-human evolution law by a vote of 65–25.
 On January 30, 1969, the Arkansas Senate passed the repeal by a vote of 22–11.
 On February 3, 1969, Governor Winthrop Rockefeller signed the repeal into law and it took effect the same day.
-On February 12, 1970, the Mississippi House of Representatives voted to repeal the anti-human evolution law by a vote of 85–30.
-On February 16, 1970, the Mississippi Senate passed the repeal by a vote of 30–10.
-On February 20, 1970, Governor John Bell Williams signed the repeal into law and it took effect that same day.

 In 1967, the Tennessee public schools were threatened with another lawsuit over the Butler Act's constitutionality, and, fearing public reprisal, Tennessee's legislature repealed the Butler Act.
 In the following year, the Supreme Court of the United States ruled in Epperson v.
 Arkansas (1968) that Arkansas's law prohibiting the teaching of evolution was in violation of the First Amendment.
 The Supreme Court held that the Establishment Clause prohibits the state from advancing any religion, and determined that the Arkansas law which allowed the teaching of creation while disallowing the teaching of evolution advanced a religion, and was therefore in violation of the Establishment Clause.
 This holding reflected a broader understanding of the Establishment Clause: instead of just prohibiting laws that established a state religion, the clause was interpreted to prohibit laws that furthered any particular religion over others.
 Opponents, pointing to the previous decision, argued that this amounted to judicial activism.